-C. Byron Snyder has been a Director and Chairman of the Board of Directors since our inception.
+C. Byron Snyder has been President and Chief Executive Officer since July 1, 2005 and a Director and Chairman of the Board of Directors since our inception.
 Mr. Snyder was a founding member and Senior Managing Director of Main Street Equity Ventures II, LP, a Houston-based private equity investment firm.
 Mr. Snyder was the President and owner of Sterling City Capital, L.L.C., a private investment company.
 Mr. Snyder was owner and President of Relco Refrigeration Co., a distributor of refrigerator equipment, from 1992 to 1998.
 Prior to 1992, Mr. Snyder was the owner and Chief Executive Officer of Southwestern Graphics International, Inc., a diversified holding company which owned Brandt & Lawson Printing Co., a Houston-based general printing business, and Acco Waste Paper Company, an independent recycling business.
 Brandt & Lawson Printing Co. was sold to Hart Graphics in 1989, and Acco Waste Paper Company was sold to Browning-Ferris Industries in 1990.